There are disabled toilet facilities at the following locations in Ripley:

 The public WC’s in the village car park.

-The Boar’s Head in the centre of the village.
+The Boar’s Head in the center of the village.

 The Ripley Castle Takeaway